erithobra/express-controllers/README.md

     res.render(
 		'edit.ejs', //render views/edit.ejs
 		{ //pass in an object that contains
-			fruit: fruits[req.params.id], //the fruit object
+			fruit: fruits[req.params.index], //the fruit object
-			id: req.params.id //... and its index in the array }
+			index: req.params.index //... and its index in the array }
 	);
 }